 Decaffeinated coffee isn’t free from caffeine.
 But the amount of the sleep-negating stimulant is largely negligible.

-Caffeine, which is the focal point of the decaffeination process, makes up less than 0.1% of the coffee bean.
-However, this figure would typically alternate with the coffee variety and the way it’s prepared.
+Caffeine, the focal point of the decaffeination process, makes up less than 0.1% of the coffee bean.
+However, this figure would typically alternate with the coffee variety and how it’s prepared.

 Coffee is a perennial crop with a maturation period of 5 years, but flowering occurs from the 3rd year.

 Once matured, a coffee tree could produce as much as 2 pounds throughout the year.
 While it’s not a seasonal crop, most of the harvest occurs within the October to March timeline.

 Coffee owes its luxurious flavor to many components, not just its caffeine content.